greengorych/greengorych.io/docs/about/terms-of-use.md

 ---
 description: >-
-  Licensing information for the materials on the site: texts and articles are distributed under CC BY-SA 4.0, and code examples and configurations are licensed under the MIT license.
+  Licensing information for the materials on the site: texts and reference are distributed under CC BY-SA 4.0, and code examples and configurations are licensed under the MIT license.
 ---

-# Licenses
+# Terms of Use

-## Texts and articles
+## Texts and reference

-All textual materials on this website are distributed under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by/4.0/legalcode.en) license.
+All textual on the [blog][blog] and reference materials on the [Reference][reference] section this website are distributed under the [CC BY-SA 4.0 license][license-cc-by-sa].

 This means you may:

-- copy and redistribute the materials
+- Copy and redistribute the materials.
-- adapt and modify them, provided that the author is credited and the same license is preserved
+- Adapt and modify them, provided that the author is credited and the same license is preserved.

 ## Code and configuration examples

-All code samples, scripts, and configuration files are published under the [MIT](https://opensource.org/license/mit) license.
+All code samples, scripts, and configuration files are published under the [MIT license][license-mit].

 This means you may:

-- freely use them in any projects, including commercial ones
+- Freely use them in any projects, including commercial ones.
-- modify and adapt them to your needs
+- Modify and adapt them to your needs.
-- distribute the source files
+- Distribute the source files.

 ## Disclaimer